intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 # Redsocks Overview

-Redsocks is the tool that allows you to redirect network traffic through a Socket (for example: SOCKS4, SOCKS5 or HTTPs proxy server).
-Redsocks operates through a proxy server, and as a result it is refered to as a transparent proxy redirector.
+Redsocks is a tool that allows you to redirect network traffic through a Socket (for example: SOCKS4, SOCKS5 or HTTPs proxy server).
+Redsocks operates through a proxy server, and as a result it is referred to as a transparent proxy redirector.

+- Refer to [How to transparently use a proxy with any application (Docker) using Iptables and Redsocks](https://medium.com/datadriveninvestor/how-to-transparently-use-a-proxy-with-any-application-docker-using-iptables-and-redsocks-b8301ddc4e1e) for more information.

 ## Redsocks Configuration

-Redsocks configuration is an optional part of the installer; however, if you choose this option configure Redsocks if you decide it is needed in your environment/organizationn.
+Redsocks configuration is an **optional** part of the installer; however, if you choose this option then configure Redsocks appropriately in your environment/organization.

 Redsocks _is not_ enabled during the installation, as the default is set to _False_ (shown in the example below).
 Therefore, if you want to install Redsocks you _must_ set the feature switch to **True**.

 **WARNING:** After the installation should you decide you want to install Redsocks, you will need to redo the entire installation to include Redsocks and set the feature switch to True.
 It _**cannot**_ be changed to False in your configuration file after the initial install.
 Redsocks and NFS are independent of each other, so use judgment when initially setting these feature switches.

 ### How to Enable Features